errata-ai/static-school/content/ssg/hexo/index.md

 ## Markup

 {{% callout class="info" %}}
 **Note**: Hexo *does* have third-party plugins for AsciiDoc and reStructuredText, but neither appear to be maintained&mdash;so they've been omitted from this analysis.
 {{% /callout %}}

 Hexo supports Markdown through an [officially-maintained plugin][1] for `markdown-it`, a CommonMark-compliant parser.

-{{% chart id="benchmark-formats" %}}

-As you can see, Hexo generally performs pretty well: it took about 16 seconds to build a 1,000-file site which, while a ways behind other generators, is unlikely to be a major hindrance.

 {{% chart-formats id="benchmark-ssgs" md="true" adoc="false" rst="false" %}}

 Compared to other SSGs, Hexo's performance is pretty average across the board with Jekyll being its most similar counterpart.

 ## Templating